zeamador/lattice-recipes/docs/requirements/use_cases.md

 3. User edits the numbers next to equipment types in their kitchen.
 4. User clicks "Update Kitchen" button.
 5. System stays on the settings page and displays one of the following:
-    -   a flash message that says "Kitchen updated!"
+    -   A flash message that says "Kitchen updated!"
 (Success End)
-    -   if input was negative, a browser validation warning that says "Value must be greater than or equal to 0."
+    -   If input was negative, a browser validation warning that says "Value must be greater than or equal to 0."
 (Failure End)
-    -   if input was blank, no flash message, and the kitchen settings are unchanged (Failure End)z<
+    -   If input was blank, no flash message, and the kitchen settings are unchanged (Failure End)